A Russian Fan's Perspective On A Most Unusual Gold Medal Ceremony In Pyeongchang

 The only individual gold medal won by an Olympic athlete from Russia came in a ceremony that was different from others at the Pyeongchang Winter Olympics: Figure skater Alina Zagitova didn't hear her country's anthem or see its flag, as other medalists did.

-Because of doping sanctions against Russia, the Olympic flag flew, and the (rather generic) Olympic anthem was played at the ceremony Friday night.
-The same procedure occurred on Sunday, when hockey players from Russia beat Germany for gold.
+Because of doping sanctions against Russia, the Olympic flag flew and the (rather generic) Olympic anthem was played at the ceremony Friday.
+The same procedure occurred Sunday, when hockey players from Russia beat Germany for gold.

 Zagitova gamely jumped upon the top spot on the podium, having realized her dream and beaten the world's best.
 But later, she could be seen biting at the inside corner of her mouth, as the Olympic anthem played.
 Her teammate, silver medalist Evgenia Medvedeva, stood alongside her.